sajanjktech/git_assignment/README.md

 8. Switched back to `main` and merged `sajan_branch`
 9. Pushed final merged code to the remote repository

-## 🔧 Development Workflow by teammate Sajan Ray
+## 🔧 Development Workflow by teammate Deoraj Gope

 1. Forked the original repository to my GitHub account
 2. Cloned the forked repository locally